 5. What if I need access to specialized software only available in labs?

-NCC is working on a remote access solution to allow access to programs installed on certain lab computers.
-Your instructor will provide more information if you are enrolled in such a class.
+Your instructor will provide specific information if you are enrolled in such a class.

 6. I'm receiving benefits from the VA, will I be penalized for taking online classes?

 The VA won't penalize students for transitioning into online learning.
 Benefits will remain the same as long as all classes are completed